projectcalico/calico/getting-started/kubernetes/installation/flannel.md

 ---
-title: Installing Calico for policy and flannel for networking
+title: Install Calico for policy and flannel for networking
 description: If you use flannel for networking, you can install Calico network policy to secure cluster communications.
 canonical_url: '/getting-started/kubernetes/installation/flannel'
 ---

 ## Before you begin

 > **Note**: Calico includes native VXLAN capabilities without the need for flannel.
 If you're planning on using flannel for VXLAN, we recommend instead installing Calico using IP-in-IP or VXLAN mode.
-See how to [determine the best networking option](/networking/determine-best-networking) for your cluster.
+See how to [determine the best networking option]({{site.baseurl}}/networking/determine-best-networking) for your cluster.
-> If you're already using flannel for networking, you can [migrate your existing clusters to Calico networking](/getting-started/kubernetes/installation/migration-from-flannel).
+> If you're already using flannel for networking, you can [migrate your existing clusters to Calico networking]({{site.baseurl}}/getting-started/kubernetes/installation/migration-from-flannel).
 {: .alert .alert-info}

 Ensure that you have a Kubernetes cluster that meets the